How to Provide Genomics Education to Physicians

 It’s not just the doctors that know that they’re undereducated; a poll of 1,000 U.S. patients found that over 90% of them don’t trust that their doctor is sufficiently educated in genomics and personalized medicine.

 For genomics companies, this education barrier presents a serious risk to the ultimate benefits of genomic medicine.

-To combat this, the genomics industry needs to find a way to layer content so that it is easily digestible while still imparting critical knowledge to healthcare providers.
+To combat this, the genomics industry needs to find a way to layer content so that it is digestible while still imparting critical knowledge to healthcare providers.
 In essence, the genomics industry needs to key in on critical marketing strategies that will help them leverage education without falling back on overly dense medical journals — marketing strategies like using video for provider education.